 A growing number of states have passed legislation allowing athletes to receive compensation for their names, images or likenesses.
 Under these laws, student-athletes could earn money for endorsements, advertising and events such as autograph signings.
-As of July 2, 25 states have passed legislation to allow student-athletes to earn compensation.
-Legislation has passed in 23 states and governors in 2 states have signed executive orders.
-For the latest tracking on state student athlete compensation visit this page.
+As of February 18, 2022, 28 states have passed legislation to allow student-athletes to earn compensation.
+Legislation has passed in 27 states and governors in one state has signed executive orders.
+However, some states are considering modifications or repealing their NIL laws, due to concerns that existing laws could more restrictive for athletes than NCAA guidelines.
+On February 3, Alabama became the first state repeal its NIL law.
+For the latest tracking on state student-athlete compensation, visit this page.

 After California passed the Fair Pay to Play Act in late 2019, 40 other states introduced similar bills.
-In addition to the 25 states that have enacted student-athlete compensation laws, Missouri has a bill awaiting the governors’ signature.
-The number of enacted bills related to student-athlete compensation has surged in 2021, with 19 states successfully passing legislation.
+The number of enacted bills related to student-athlete compensation has surged in 2021, with 21 states successfully passing legislation.
 Some states have cited the need to remain relevant for recruiting to explain the swift passage of their bills.
-At least eight other states are currently considering legislation related to student-athlete compensation.
+At least five other states are currently considering legislation related to student-athlete compensation.

 The exact provisions of such legislation vary by state, but enacted bills generally include language to prevent the NCAA, conferences and schools from barring student-athletes from receiving compensation for their names, images or likenesses.
 Many states also allow athletes to hire agents and require advertising and endorsement deals to be reported to schools.
 However, other legislation contains unique provisions and different structures for compensation.
 A proposed bill in South Carolina would create a student-athlete trust fund that would annually provide $5,000 per student to football and basketball players who remain in good academic standing.
 The funds would be distributed after a student-athlete graduates.